nicewang/bitmap2svg/nice/paper/stable_diffusion/README.md

 - On Diverse Tasks and More Flexible (also the supplements to **Retain Performance**):

-	- For **Densely Conditioned** Tasks (super-resolution, inpainting, semantic synthesis, etc.): Could be applied in a *convolutional fashion* and render large
+	- For **Densely Conditioned** Tasks (super-resolution, inpainting, semantic synthesis, etc.): Could be applied in a *convolutional fashion* and render large -> But keep in mind, the convolutional neural network structure runs through the autoencoder part and UNet part.

 	- For **Class-Conditional** Tasks (text-to-image, layout-to-image, etc.): A *general-purpose conditioning mechanism* based on *cross-attention*, enabling *multi-modal* training  -> (conditioning inputs (text & bounding boxes, etc))